 That is the organizing ideal I intend to pursue, meaning that I will lean more towards Luciferianism going forward.
 I intend to meditate on this much further, and then go on to as much practice as I kind within my limited schedule.

 This is one of quite a few posts I intended to write much earlier, but got sidetracked by my coursework.
 If my post from the beginning of September is any indiciation, I did say this was going to happen.
 Still, I’ve managed to put this together, and there’s something I have planned for Wednesday as well – I think you know why if you’ve followed me for long enough.
 Anyway, here’s the post.

-Recently I listened to a 2-part reading of the 48 Laws of Power by Robert Greene and gained a few insights that seemed particularly useful and relevant to me.
+Recently I watched a 3-part video series on the 48 Laws of Power by Robert Greene and gained a few insights that seemed particularly useful and relevant to me.
 Since then I gained an interest in the book itself, and for this post I want to go through two specific laws that hit right home when I was first paying attention, alongside some other ideas that I became aware of with time.